Office of Energy Research and Development (OERD)

-In 2019-20, OERD invested over $500 million in 300 energy innovation and clean technology RD&D projects across eight programs.
-Project partners invested $3 for every $1 invested by OERD, tripling our impact.
-The projects resulted in:
+In 2020-21, OERD invested over $500 million in 300 energy innovation and clean technology RD&D projects across eight programs.
+Project partners invested $2 for every $1 invested by OERD, tripling our impact. netg The projects resulted in:

-- 163 peer reviewed publications, 81 technical reports and 128 workshops and conference presentations
+- 413 peer reviewed publications, technical reports, datasets, modeling tools and workshops and presentations

 Current initiatives are delivering high-quality research, development and demonstration (RD&D) projects for Canadians.